panpf/zoomimage/docs/subsampling.md

-Therefore, it is necessary that ZoomImage can support subsampling when zooming, and the user can subsampling wherever he slides, and then display the clear original image fragments on the screen, so that it can display a clear picture when zooming without crashing the app
+Therefore, it is necessary that ZoomImage can support subsampling when zooming, and the user can subsampling wherever he slides, and then display the clear original image fragments on the screen, so that it can display a clear image when zooming without crashing the app

 ### Features